Jordan-Hall/onx-core/CONTRIBUTING.md

 2. **Cost-Effective Solution**: Eliminate the need for users to pay for PowerPack by providing a fully functional caching solution that meets their needs.

-3. **Community-Centric Development**: Foster an environment where the community can contribute to and customize their caching solutions, empowering users to shape the future of NXCC.
+3. **Community-Centric Development**: Foster an environment where the community can contribute to and customize their caching solutions, empowering users to shape the future of NXRC.

 ## Features

 - **Core Package Enhancements**: Focus on improving the 'nx' package to support robust remote caching capabilities.
-- **Open Source Contribution**: Encourage contributions from the community to enhance the functionality and performance of NXCC.
+- **Open Source Contribution**: Encourage contributions from the community to enhance the functionality and performance of NXRC.

 - **API Integration**: Develop an API within the Rust solution, potentially retaining the 'create workspace' functionality to facilitate a smooth user experience.